Jump right in:

 Introduction

-Shigeru Miyamoto is arguably the most accomplished and influential video game maker in the world, having created some of the most recognized characters in the world and some of the best selling game franchises such as Super Mario, The Legend of Zelda, and Donkey Kong.
+Shigeru Miyamoto is arguably the most accomplished and influential video game maker in the world, having created some of the most recognized characters and some of the best selling game franchises such as Super Mario, The Legend of Zelda, and Donkey Kong.
 He has worked at Nintendo for his entire career spanning more than 40 years.
 In that time he has continuously been designing, producing, and directing game development, granting him a perspective few others have been able to achieve.

 But this isn’t a biography, it’s a chronological collection of interviews, appearances, writings, and other records of Shigeru Miyamoto’s words, with my own summary of each.